shrutidhanvij00-dotcom/Simple-Voting-DApp/README.md

 # Simple-voting--dapp
 A simple Solidity smart contract for candidate voting with vote tracking and double-voting prevention, built as a practice project.

-# Simple Voting DApp

-A basic Solidity smart contract for candidate voting, built as a practice project.

 ## Features
 - Owner can add candidates
 - Any address can vote once per candidate list